-The Stanford Achievement test, version ten, published by Harcourt Brace/Pearson (SAT) monitors and measures a student’s achievement against similar students on a national level.
+The Stanford Achievement test, version ten, monitors and measures a student’s achievement against similar students on a national level.
 All students take their achievement tests every spring, and the results are provided with their final Report Cards.
 Tests are required for students in Kindergarten thru Eleventh Grades.

 Requirements to pass grade

 Pre-Kindergarten and Kindergarten - Students must pass Numbers and Phonics, or at teacher's discretion.

-First Grade thru Fourth Grade - Students must pass Mathematics and Phonics, or at teacher's discretion.
+First Grade thru Second Grade - Students must pass Mathematics and Phonics, or at teacher's discretion.

-Fifth Grade and Sixth Grade - Students must pass Mathematics and English, or at teacher's discretion.
+Third Grade and Sixth Grade - Students must pass Mathematics and English, or at teacher's discretion.

 Seventh and Eighth Grade - Students must pass: Math, Science, English, and History, or at teacher's discretion.

 Ninth Grade thru Twelfth Grade (H.S.
-Graduation Requirements) - Students must pass all courses required by State of Florida and Trinity Christian Academy, and maintain a minimum of 2.0 Grade Point Average.
+Graduation Requirements) - Students must pass all courses required by State of Florida Department of Education and Trinity Christian Academy, and maintain a minimum of 2.0 Grade Point Average.